jeffamaxey/ml_jobcontrol/docs/index.rst

-.. ml_jobcontrol_project documentation master file, created by sphinx-quickstart on Sun Feb 17 11:46:20 2013.
+.. ml_jobcontrol documentation master file, created by sphinx-quickstart on Sun Feb 17 11:46:20 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ml_jobcontrol_project's documentation!
+Welcome to ml_jobcontrol's documentation!
 ====================================

 Contents: